ezakhar/help/en/basics/training-plan-management.md

 * **Typical week** \(obligatory field\) - describe training load for typical training week within the plan.
 Staminity will calculate and display on the plan page the average, maximum and minimum values based on the number of activities, duration and distance of activities within the plan, but your description will make the information complete.

-* **Chart of training volumes within the plan** -  Staminity system will automatically calculate the training volumes chart and display it on the plan page.
+* **Chart of training volumes within the plan** -  Staminity will automatically calculate the training volumes chart and display it on the plan page.
 This chart can be calculated based on duration or distance.
 You can select the required value depending on your planning approach.
 By default “By duration” value is set.

 * Attribute **“Consultations included”**.
 If the plan’s cost includes possibility of consulting with you, then you need to enable this attribute and describe how often the buyer can contact you and how exactly.

 * Attribute **"Offline activities included"**.
 If the plan's cost includes offline activities with you, then you need to enable this attribute and describe the frequency, time and place of these activities.

 * Attribute  **"Structured activities included"**.
-In case if you use structured activities within the plan, then you need to enable this attribute and describe which activities you have divided into segments and which intensity indicator you have used.
-It is important and must be done to enable athletes to set up the LT value based on this intensity indicator in order to calculate the training load in a correct way.
+In case if you use structured activities within the plan, then you may enable this attribute and describe which activities you have divided into segments and which intensity indicator you have used.
+It is important information for athletes to check their LT value based on this intensity indicator in order to calculate the training load in a correct way.

 #### Tab "Description" {#description}